• Menu

 Novice skiers and boarders will surely appreciate Bear Paw’s non-existent lines and a chairlift that only takes a few minutes to reach mid-mountain, where all of the easier terrain starts.
 However, the summit features an impressive bowl that’s completely exposed to the Hi-Line’s punishing winds, leaving behind challenging ice-laden drifts that should only be explored by advanced skiers.

 When the day is done, head back into Havre for a beer at Triple Dog Brewing, the closest thing you’ll get to après-ski in this part of the state.
-And if you have time, make a weekend out of it with the amazing Havre Beneath the Streets tour, which showcases subterranean the shops and bars that flourished there in the early 20th century.
+And if you have time, make a weekend out of it with the amazing Havre Beneath the Streets tour, which showcases the subterranean shops and bars that flourished there in the early 20th century.

 Where to Stay near Bear Paw: